-Massive is a new science media company that forges new pathways between scientists and the public.
-We aim to democratize access to science and provide scientists with new tools for communicating.
+I am the CEO and a cofounder, alongside Allan Lasser, of Massive.
+Massive is a community-based science media company that forges new pathways between scientists and the public.
 If you're a scientist interested in working with us, join our Consortium and follow us at www.massivesci.com and on Facebook + Twitter.
 More about my work with Massive in Forbes, CMF Trends and realscreen.

 Aurator is an interactive audio documentary that brings you into the intimate thoughts and dreams of scientists.
 Add your own thoughts to the chorus.
 I produced Aurator alongside director Britt Wray and Helios Design Labs.
 Follow us on Facebook and give us feedback here.